 About

-Star Cluster Ball (Chinese: 星罗球; pinyin: Xīng Luó Qiú) is a precision-based tabletop game in which players launch glass balls onto a sloped board to score points by landing in designated zones.
-The game combines elements of physics, accuracy, and strategy, and is often described as a fast-paced competitive tabletop activity.
+Star Cluster Ball (Chinese: ęē½ē; pinyin: XÄ«ng Luó QiĆŗ) is a precision-based tabletop game in which players launch balls onto a sloped board, aiming to score by landing them within structured scoring areas known as Astrolabe Positions.

 Overview